-Marci As of n 2018 Three Months Ended March 2018 \$ in millions High Low Mean Incremental Risk \$ 666 1 \$ 750 \$ 619 \$ 668 RWAs \$ 8,321
+As of June 2019 Th hs Ended une 2019

+\$ in millions High Low Mean

+Incremental Risk \$ 543 1 \$ 789 \$ 543 \$ 686

+RWAs \$ 6,789

 In order to convert the results of Incremental risk into RWAs, it is multiplied by 12.5.
+Calculation differences may exist due to rounding.
 Comprehensive Risk.
 Comprehensive risk is the potential loss in value, due to price risk and defaults, within our credit correlation positions.
 A credit correlation position is defined as a securitization position for which all or substantially all of the value of the underlying exposures is based on the credit quality of a single company for which a two-way market exists, or indices based on such exposures for which a two-way market exists, or hedges of these positions (which are typically not securitization positions).

 As required by the market risk regulatory capital requirements, Comprehensive risk consists of a model-based measure, subject to a floor based on the standardized measurement method.
 The model-based measure is calculated at a 99.9% confidence level over a one-year time horizon applying a constant level of risk.
 The model comprehensively covers price risks including nonlinear price effects and takes into account contractual structure of cash flows, the effect of multiple defaults, credit spread risk, volatility of implied correlation, recovery rate volatility and basis risk.
-The liquidity horizon is based upon our experience during a historical stress period, subject to the prescribed regulatory minimum.
+The liquidity horizon is based on our experience during a historical stress period, subject to the prescribed regulatory minimum.